bmacdonald-editor/Tech-book-writing/articles/find-publisher.md

 Before you take the step of approaching a publisher, spend a bit of time refining your idea, figuring out exactly what subject you want to cover, and who your prospective book is for.
 You should also consider whether you want to work with a traditional publisher or try self-publishing.
 These are fairly complex topics that I won't discuss in detail here here.
 I've provided some advice in [my talk at SeaGL 2017](https://archive.org/details/SeaGL2017WritingTheNextGreatTechBook).

 Assuming you've decided that traditional publishing is for you, your next task is to get your book in front of a publisher and hopefully start on the path to publication.
-I'm currently the Managing Editor at the [Pragmatic Bookshelf](https://pragprog.com/), so I see proposals all the time, as well as helping authors to craft good ones.
+I'm the Managing Editor at the [Pragmatic Bookshelf](https://pragprog.com/), so I see proposals all the time, as well as helping authors to craft good ones.
 Some are good, others are bad, but I often see proposals that just aren't right for Pragmatic.
 I'll help you with the process of finding the right publisher, and how to get your idea noticed.

-## Identify Your Target
+## Identify your target

 Your first step is to figure out which publisher is the a good fit for your idea.
 To start, think about the publishers that you buy books from, and that you enjoy.
 The odds are pretty good that your book will appeal to people like you, so starting with your favorites makes for a pretty good short list.
 If you don't have much of a book collection, you can visit a bookstore, or take a look on Amazon.
 Make a list of a handful of publishers that you personally like to start with.